sasjs/cli.sasjs.io/docs/lint.md

 ## Prerequisites

 Before using this command, you simply need to [install](/installation) the SASjsCLI.
-It is NOT necessary to configure a sasjsconfig.json file - the `sasjs lint` command can be executed from anywhere - including from within a git hook.
+It is NOT necessary to configure a `sasjs/sasjsconfig.json` file - the `sasjs lint` command can be executed from anywhere - including from within a git hook.

 The lint settings are described [here](https://github.com/sasjs/lint/blob/main/README.md).
+The settings can be made in a project directory (`/your/project/.sasjslint`), with a fallback settings file in the home directory (`~/.sasjslint`).
+If a setting is not defined in either the project or the home directory, then the default value is used.

+Linting is applied to all .sas files in all subfolders within the Project Directory.
+The rule for determining the Project Directory is as follows:

+* If the current directory contains a .sasjslint file, then use the current directory
+* Else search all parent directories for a .sasjslint file (ignoring the home directory) and if found, use that
+* If no .sasjslint file is contained in any parent directories, then use the current directory

+For clarity, the Project Directory is printed to the console whenever running `sasjs lint`.

 ## Syntax